tinyredinc/notes/real_estate/cofund_raif_ts.md

 The General Partner shall establish a Management Committee to represent the interests of the CoFund Rental Apartment Investment Fund's Unitholders and to deliberate on significant decisions impacting the Fund.

-The Management Committee shall comprise five members: one Chairman and four Directors.
-The Chairman is to be appointed by the General Partner, while one Director shall be appointed by the Fund Manager.
-The majority of the Committee, consisting of three Directors who must be independent and not affiliated with either the General Partner or the Fund Manager, shall be elected by the Unitholders (Limited Partners or LPs).
+The Management Committee shall be composed of up to 6 members in total.
+This includes up to 3 members from the General Partner and Fund Manager, one of whom shall serve as the chairman.
+Additionally, up to 3 independent members, who are not affiliated with either the General Partner or the Fund Manager.

 The initial board of independent Directors will be appointed directly by the General Partner for a term of one year.
 Upon the expiration of this term, a subsequent election will be conducted during the investor meeting, where the re-election of the same individual is permitted.

-Each member of the board possesses one vote in matters concerning significant decisions.
-Notwithstanding, the Chairman is endowed with a special veto right.
-For a decision to be ratified, it necessitates the concurrence of a majority of the board members, contingent upon the Chairman not exercising his veto right.
+Each member of the Management Committee shall have one vote in matters concerning significant decisions, with a majority of votes to govern.
+If there is a tie vote, the Chairman is entitled to a second or casting vote.

 Significant decisions include:

-- Modifications to the legal structure of the Fund
+- modifications to the legal structure of the Fund;
-- Amendments to the Management Agreement with the Fund Manager.
+-	amendments to the Management Agreement with the Manager;
+-	issuance of new securities;
+-	subdividing or consolidating the Units;
-- Acquisition or disposition of assets that exceed 25% of the Assets Under Management (AUM) within a three-month period.
+-	acquisition or disposition of assets that exceed 25% of the AUM within a three-month period;
+-	approval of property transactions (acquisition or disposition) affiliated with either the General Partner or the Manager;
-- Approval of new vendors associated with either the General Partner or the Fund Manager.
+-	approval of new vendors affiliated with either the General Partner or the Manager;
-- Authorization of special cash distributions to Unitholders that exceed the promised 6% per annum.
+-	authorization of special cash distributions to Unitholders that exceed the Preferred Return;
-- Suspension of early redemption in response to potential liquidity risks.
+-	suspension of early redemption in response to potential liquidity risks; and
-- Extension or early termination of the fund.
+-	extension or early termination of the Fund.

+Management Committee Members are obligated to declare any direct or indirect interests, along with any potential conflicts of interest, concerning the voting matter before proceeding to vote.
+In the scenarios listed below, Management Committee Members are required to completely abstain from the voting process:

+- A. When the fund is acquiring properties from individuals or entities that the members own, either directly or indirectly, partially or fully.
+- B. When the fund is selling properties to individuals or entities that the members own, either directly or indirectly, partially or fully.
+- C. When the fund is entering into new service contracts with vendors that the members own, either directly or indirectly, partially or fully.
+- D. In any other transactions with the fund from which they may directly receive any form of monetary gain, such as consulting fees, commissions, etc.

 ## Investment Strategy